 An agency decision maker can refuse access to information because it is exempt information or because it is contrary to the public interest information.3

-Confidential information will be exempt from release if it passes five criteria; if it fails even one, it will not be exempt from release.
-The five criteria are:
+The four criteria are set out below.
+Information must pass all of the criteria; if it fails even one, it will not be exempt from release.
+The criteria are:

 - The information must have a 'quality of confidence'—it can't be trivial or useless, it must not be in the public domain, common knowledge, or something which the applicant already knows, and it cannot be evidence of a crime.